Expert High-Stakes, Small & Large Meeting Facilitation

 “We were looking for a moderator/facilitator for the opening and closing ceremonies of our annual conference but Roy delivered so much more.
 His professionalism and very British sense of humour transformed our conventionally stiff events into entertaining, interactive shows – exactly what was needed to get things off the ground.
 By generating a lively atmosphere, he succeeded in connecting people who might not otherwise have met each other and left a lasting impression with all of us.
 If you have ever the chance to work with him – do it.”Andreas Felser

-Working both regionally and nationally for the BBC, he presented music and interview-based programmes, including the Sony Award winning “In the News” on BBC Radio 4.
+Working both regionally and nationally for the BBC, he presented countless music and interview-based programmes, including the Sony Award winning “In the News” on BBC Radio 4.
+And he hosted a prime-time interview show on London’s talk station LBC radio.

 In October 2010 he published “How to be The One” which became the subject of a two page spread in YOU, the UK’s top circulation women’s magazine (part of The Mail on Sunday) and was a lead story on CNN.com’s Lifestyle website.